nyavramov/python_app_mac_app_store/README.md

 ### Provisioning Profile

 You will also need to create a provisioning profile.
-This is a file that contains information about the app's entitlements, and it is used to sign the app.
+This is a file that contains information that uniquely ties developers and devices to an authorized Development Team and enables a device to be used for testing, and it is used to sign the app.
 You can create a provisioning profile by going to the "Certificates, Identifiers, & Profiles" section of the Apple Developer website: https://developer.apple.com/account/resources/profiles/list.
 Then, click on "Profiles" in the left sidebar, and click the "+" button.
 Then, select "Mac App Store" as the type of provisioning